Northern Ireland itinerary: Northern Ireland highlights and practical tips for a 2-day road trip in this stunning part of the world.

 This second path allows you to catch a good view of the bridge but sadly has one little stretch of road (no more than a couple of meters) that has no fence and is therefore possibly problematic (I would have done it without the kids but the path there is narrow and holding hand was at the same time necessary and impossible)

-The Giant Causeway itself is a natural area and access to it is is free.
-However, use of the audio-guides, facilities and even the car park is paid for and tickets are checked when leaving the premises.
+However, the use of the audio guides, facilities and even the car park is paid for and tickets are checked when leaving the premises.

 This means that unless you are staying nearby and are able to walk there, you need to budget for entry to the site.